AaltoFablab/aaltofablab-site/_courses/intro-to-electronics.md

 icon: /img/uploads/electronics-intro-icon.svg
 ---

-Get started with programmable electronics using Arduino.
+Get started with programmable electronics using Arduino!
+You'll learn how to prototype electronic devices using sensors, actuators and some basic coding.
+We'll start by guiding you through the process of making a simple 3-tone touch keyboard.